aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/getting-started/common.md

 <amplify-callout warning>

-**Troubleshooting:** The API plugin does not support conflict detection, so if AppSync returns errors about missing `_version` and `_lastChangedAt` fields, or unhandled conflicts, disable **conflict detection** by running `amplify update api`, and then choose **Disable DataStore for entire API**.
-This step is likely required if you started with the Getting Started guide, which starts with DataStore.
+**Troubleshooting:** The AWS API plugins do not support conflict detection.
+If AppSync returns errors about missing `_version` and `_lastChangedAt` fields, or unhandled conflicts, disable **conflict detection**.
+Run `amplify update api`, and choose **Disable DataStore for entire API**.
+If you started with the Getting Started guide, which introduces DataStore, this step is required.

 </amplify-callout>